theonaunheim/surgeo/README.rst

 It is inspired by the work of the Consumer Financial Protection Bureau (CFPB) and was initially created by Mark Elliot et al.

-Surgeo also has an imlementation of the Bayesian Improved First Name Surname Geocode (BIFSG) as created by Ioan Voicu building off of BISG.
+Surgeo also has an implementation of the Bayesian Improved First Name Surname Geocode (BIFSG) as created by Ioan Voicu building off of BISG.

 Please see the ReadTheDocs link above for information on the implementation